 What is the meaning of what’s happening in the world today?
 Where are we headed?
 Our time is defined by uncertainty and the renewed relevance of these questions.
-This confusion is caused by our way of relating to the past and the future, a relationship full of obstacles and contradictions that has trapped us in a sensation that there is “no way out.”
-Discourses of hatred and intolerance we thought overcome are now back in force; technologized life based on immediacy affects how people share their lives; voices silenced for centuries now claim their place in history.
+This confusion is caused by our way of relating to the past and the future, a relationship full of obstacles and contradictions that has trapped us in the sensation that there is “no way out.”
+Discourses of hate and intolerance we thought were overcome are now back with strength; the technologized life based on the immediacy affects how people share and live together; and voices silenced for centuries now claim their place in history.
 These contradictory phenomena reflect the complex reality of our contemporary times—the difficulty we have both in interpreting the past and looking ahead to the future.
-Some thinkers have found a name for this disorientation: presentism.
+Some thinkers have called this disorientation: presentism.

-Latin America has a radical experience of these issues, mirrored also across the Global South.
-A territory whose history is an itinerary of violence, most of it coming from the North.
+Latin America lives these issues in a radical way, mirrored also across the Global South.
+A territory in which its history has an itinerary of violence, most of them coming from the North.

 In an attempt to respond to the inertias of a presentist time and seeking to build a view from the reality of Guatemala with a regional focus, the 22 Bienal de Arte Paiz is proposed.
 The past in relation to the future, with violence as its theme, interculturality, contemporary and ancestral history of Guatemala as paths of entry.

 Attacks against democracy, exploitation, human rights violations with their stories and micro-histories, as well as narratives and other forms of knowledge, are some of the themes that the artists will explore.
 All of them share a sensibility to the cultural and geographic diversity of Guatemala and the Global South.